microsoft/ALAppExtensions/Modules/System/Azure AD User Management/README.md

 #### Return Value
 *[Boolean](https://go.microsoft.com/fwlink/?linkid=2209954)*

-True if there is a user in Azure AD corresponding to the authentication email; otherwise false.
+True if there is a user in Microsoft Entra corresponding to the authentication email; otherwise false.
 ### SynchronizeAllLicensedUsersFromDirectory (Method) <a name="SynchronizeAllLicensedUsersFromDirectory"></a>

- Synchronizes all the users from the database with the ones from Azure AD.
+ Synchronizes all the users from the database with the ones from Microsoft Entra.
- Azure AD users that do not exist in the database are created.
+ Microsoft Entra users that do not exist in the database are created.

 #### Syntax